Index For This Page

 The resolution was made previously to allow the Greater Evanston Development Company to lease the premises from the city and in turn they would sub-lease to the Wyoming Railway Car Company for a period of 10 years with the option to extend.
 When that resolution was passed, the city also titled all of the loose equipment that the U.P. gave to the city to the G.E.D.C.
 This was to allow the development company to raise enough money to assist other industries and businesses to apply for the Small Business Administration 502 loan.
 That loose equipment was sold to the Wyoming Railway Car Company for $7,000.00.
 The development company used this money to help other businesses and companies that wanted to use the S.B.A 502 program.

-- January 5, 1983 -- Lithcote Company filed with the Wyoming Secretary of State.
+Lithcote Company filed with the Wyoming Secretary of State on January 5, 1983.

-The City of Evanston began planning its renovation and restoration efforts, as budgetary constraints allowed.
+The City of Evanston began planning its renovation and restoration efforts for the Evanston roundhouse as early as 1991, and work continued as budgetary constraints allowed.

 After Union Tank Car moved to its new much larger facility northwest of the roundhouse, the City of Evanston began a larger renovation and restoration effort, still limited by a tight budget.

 Evanston held the first "Roundhouse Days" open house.
 Union Tank Car had moved to its new facility in 1997.

 The following comes from a report by Lee Witten, for the September 1998 issue of the monthly newsletter of the Golden Spike Chapter, Railway and Locomotive Historical Society, headquartered in Ogden, Utah.